RossT18/Portfolio-Website/README.md

 The first image is a photo of Jet d'Eau in Geneva.
 The second is a photo of Verona from Castel San Pietro.
 The third is a photo taken of Lake Windermere in the Lake District National Park.

+All background images can be found in original and compressed quality within the `img\backgrounds` folder.